GaryLocke91/52167_programming_and_scripting/README.md

 # 52167_programming_and_scripting
-This repository contains the following scripts: bmi.py - Calculates a person's Body Mass Index (BMI) collatz.py - Asks the user to input any positive interger and outputs the successive values following a particular calculation es.py - Reads a text file and outputs the number of times the character 'e' occurs
+This repository contains six Python scripts which have been written as part of the Programming and Scripting coursework.
+A brief description of the function of each script is outlined below. bmi.py - Calculates a person's Body Mass Index (BMI) collatz.py - Asks the user to input any positive interger and outputs the successive values following a particular calculation es.py - Reads a text file and outputs the number of times the character 'e' occurs